Saminakalwar/cohort-9-dotnet-14745-samina/README.md

 cd <repository-folder>
 ```

-The repository contains both backend and frontend components.
+The repository contains both the backend and frontend.

 ---